Kiwiengr/Arduino-Font-Pal-Project/README.md

      CC_id_table[6] = "gl"; // ==> CC code = 0x0e = 6 + 8 = 14  (g true descender)
      CC_id_table[7] = "sL"; // ==> CC code = 0x0f = 7 + 8 = 15
 ```
-If our parse finds, e.g., a CC code of 6 in the merged_screenImage overwrite section, this is a reference to the gl entry in the table, currently stored at CC_id_table[6].
+If our parse finds, e.g., a CC code of 6 in the merged_screenImage overwrite section, this refers to the gl entry in the table, currently stored at CC_id_table[6].
 We delete it from the table with
 Then, after lcdString is overwritten at its startPos in the merged_screenImage, any new CCs in lcdString are saved into free locations in CC_id_table.
 CGRAM overflow can occur if there are more than eight unique custom characters (CCs).
 This condition is signalled with one or more "#" flags on the LCD.
-Continuing, we now parse the to-be-overwritten section of merged_screenImage and delete any prior CCs found with a fontChar between 0x08 and 0x0f, with fontFlag = " ".
+Continuing, we parse the to-be-overwritten section of merged_screenImage and delete any prior CCs found with a fontChar between 0x08 and 0x0f, with fontFlag = " ".

 (Now parse screenImage for CC flags, load the CC bitmaps to the LCD chip, and place CGRAM_ptrs in screenImage overwriting the fontChars.
 Use CC_id_table to keep track of the limit of only 8 CCs!
 Font-Pal then processes the merged lcdString into screenImage at startPos, inserting CCs and error flags as needed.
 Finally, Font-Pal prints all EVEN characters, 0,2,4,6,..., in screen_image to the LCD.